Goals

 Do I need to track macros to lose weight

-No. Calories drive weight loss.
-Macros become useful when hunger control, muscle retention, or training quality matter.
+No. Calories do the work.
+Macros become useful when hunger control, muscle retention, or training quality matter, because protein becomes easier to hold and the deficit becomes easier to live with.

 What if I keep losing and regaining the same few pounds